 - Public relations

 With the freelance market growing every day, the challenge is being competitive.
 To set yourself apart from the crowd, you need to prepare accordingly.
 So what is freelance work and how do you get started?
 Check out the tips below.

 1. Ask yourself if freelancing is for you.

 While anyone can freelance, the freelance lifestyle favors a certain mindset.
 Those who are reliable and disciplined are better at being their own bosses.

 Freelancers need to be able to set a daily work routine with the capacity of juggling several projects at once.
 You’ll need time tracking apps to stay efficient and manage your time for clients.

-Not only that, since freelancers accept temporary stints, they must also be able to set aside time to look for new projects and gain a steady flow of work.
+Not only that, but since freelancers accept temporary stints, they must also be able to set aside time to look for new projects and gain a steady flow of work.

 2. Do not quit your full-time job (yet).